 Types of Targeted Therapy

-Tyrosine kinase inhibitors, such as erlotinib, gefitinib and afatinib, are orally active small molecules that act intracellularly to prevent downstream signal transduction from activated growth factor receptors.
+Tyrosine kinase inhibitors, such as erlotinib and gefitinib, are orally active small molecules that act intracellularly to prevent downstream signal transduction from activated growth factor receptors.
 They have demonstrable efficacy in non-small cell lung cancers (NSCLCs) harbouring activating EGFR mutations.

 Monoclonal antibodies utilize the specificity of the fragment antigen-binding region of the antibody to target specific therapeutic epitopes.
 Modern antibodies are either chimeric mouse ehuman or fully human, with the latter felt to be less immunogenic.
-They target either extracellular ligands (the compounds that activate the receptor), for example bevacizumab on vascular endothelial growth factor (VEGF), or the cell surface receptors themselves, for instance cetuximab on EGFR.
-Bevacizumab and cetuximab have demonstrated efficacy in colorectal cancers.
+They target either extracellular ligands (the compounds that activate the receptor), for example on vascular endothelial growth factor (VEGF), or the cell surface receptors themselves.
+They have demonstrated efficacy in colorectal cancers.
 Similarly to chemotherapy, they are usually delivered by intravenous infusion.

 Antibody drug conjugates combine a monoclonal antibody with a cytotoxic to deliver the cytotoxic directly to the targeted cells.
 The antibody targets and binds to a specific extracellular receptor, leading to internalization of the complex, thus delivering the cytotoxic payload only to those cells expressing the targeted receptor.
 TDM-1 is a conjugate of trastuzumab and the cytotoxic emtansine and has been shown to improve survival in patients with metastatic human epidermal growth factor 2 receptor (HER2) positive breast cancer.